 Sutter is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Sutter who are college-educated is close to the national average for all communities of 21.84%: 17.59% of the adults in Sutter have a bachelor's degree or advanced degree.
+In terms of college education, Sutter is nearly on par with the US average for all cities of 21.84%: 17.59% of adults 25 and older in Sutter have a bachelor's degree or advanced degree.

 The per capita income in Sutter in 2022 was $36,615, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $146,460 for a family of four.